jon-jacky/Piety/editors/edsel.md

 by [edo.py](../editors/edo.md).
 Those two pages provide much of what you need to know to use *edsel*.

-The shell turns *edsel* into a minimal but self-contained Python programming environment.
+The shell and scripting turn *edsel* into a minimal but self-contained Python programming environment.
 It divides the screen to show one or more editor windows at the top, and a command interpreter for Python or editor commands at the